12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Organizations that want to outsource the entire process.

 Arctic Wolf offers a “Concierge Security” model.
-Instead of giving you a tool, they give you a service.
-Their team manages the campaigns, analyses the data, and provides the reports.
+Instead of a tool, they give you a service.
+Their team manages campaigns, analyses the data, and delivers the reports.

 Why it works: